santisbon/emojos/README.md

 ### Recommended deployment
 The current deployment has these characteristics:
 - Hosted as a secure static site on object storage (S3).
-- Served through a CDN (CloudFront with a CloudFront Function to rewrite URIs that are meant to be handled by client-side routing).
+- Served through a CDN (CloudFront).
+  - A CloudFront Function to rewrite URIs that are meant to be handled by client-side routing.
+  - A Content Security Policy for the response headers from the distribution.
+  - Using edge locations in North America and Europe.
+- Users routed by Route 53 with a custom domain.
 - Using Infrastructure as Code (CloudFormation).
 </details>